ColomboRiccardo/ColomboRiccardo/README.md

 ### Hello 👋, I'm Colombo Riccardo

-I'm a Frontend Developer, working to become a Fullstack developer, and from there who knows!
-I work mainly with HTML, CSS and JS, with React as a Javascript framework, Firebase as a backend, and i design in Figma and XD!
+I'm a Frontend Developer, with experience as a Fullstack Dev.
+My area is mainly centered around React, but you'll find a lot of stuff in my repos!

-🌱 I’m currently learning React in depth, and other topics like Data structure and Algorithms, SQL and much much more!
+🌱 I’m currently learning topics like Data structure and Algorithms, SQL and much much more!

 📫 How to reach me: